Influence of nicotine and alcohol on sleep latency: the reward-attention circuit model: The extended reward-attention model

-The calcium concentration is described as in~\eqref{eq:Ca_concentration}, with $V_3$ being replaced by $V_{10}$.
-Note that $g_{\text{k-c}}$ increases and inhibits the cell if the cell is excited beyond a threshold.
-The dopaminergic action on the $D_4^*$ receptor represents the ups and downs of the dopaminergic level according to the equation
+The intracellular calcium concentration in the TRN neurons is described as in equation~\eqref{eq:Ca_concentration}, with $V_{\text{VTA}}$ replaced by $V_{\text{TRN}_x}$ or $V_{\text{TRN}_y}$.
+Thus, as the cell voltage grows past a threshold the conductance $g_{\text{kc}}$ increases, and the cell is inhibited by the dopaminergic input.